Closed-loop geothermal

-Closed-loop geothermal systems (also known as “advanced geothermal systems” or “AGS”) are a type of engineered geothermal energy system containing subsurface working fluid that is heated in a hot rock reservoir without direct contact with rock pores and fractures.: Instead, the subsurface working fluid stays inside a closed loop of deeply buried pipes that conduct Earth’s heat.
+Closed-loop geothermal systems (also known as “advanced geothermal systems” or “AGS”) are a type of engineered geothermal energy system containing subsurface working fluid that is heated in a hot rock reservoir without direct contact with rock pores and fractures.
+Instead, the subsurface working fluid stays inside a closed loop of deeply buried pipes that conduct Earth’s heat.
 Closed-loop geothermal systems are one of the prominent categories of next-generation geothermal systems in development today.

 Geothermal technology overview across conventional (left) and next-generation (right) designs.

 Like all geothermal systems, closed-loop geothermal systems provide renewable energy, and primarily operate as baseload resources that produce energy at a constant rate.
 Unlike conventional geothermal energy plants, closed-loop geothermal plants can be placed anywhere in the world, depending only on the depth of the hot rock resource.
+This type of technology isn't dependent on the permeability or water accessibility of conventional geothermeal.

 Closed-loop geothermal projects are under development in the United States, Canada, Japan, and Germany.

 Technology

 Illustration of two basic setups for closed-loop geothermal systems, the U-tube (left), and the tube-in-tube (right).

 Closed-loop geothermal companies use a wide variety of engineered systems to produce geothermal energy.
 These systems primarily vary based on the length and geometry of the closed-loop wells placed subsurface, but can also vary in the materials used in well construction and the working fluid used.

-Two commons designs of closed-loop geothermal systems are the U-tube and the tube-in-tube:
+Two common designs of closed-loop geothermal systems are the U-tube and the tube-in-tube: